saxenaya/GeometricFoundationsFinal/README.md

-Install dependencies with `pip instal -r requirements.txt`
+Install dependencies with `pip install -r requirements.txt`

 Train the DQN Model with `python train_dqn.py`: Takes ~25 minutes and saves the loaded model to `highway_dqn/`